 The night whispered through the dark branches of the trees.
 Towering oaks and elms stood like ebony guards in the night, protecting the inhabitants of the forest.
 Moonlight sliced through a chilly fog that was quickly inhaling the land, casting pools of light on the ground.
 The promise of an early winter was certain, since the cold was already moving in.

 Amethyst shot up.
-Her necklace rattled, the gemstone falling against her thrumming heartbeat.
+Her necklace rattled, the gemstone falling against her thrumming chest.
 The quietest sound, even the occurring loud drop of rain, would put her senses on full alert.
 She had trained herself to do just that, so she could jump up and run whenever something was coming.
 Whenever someone was coming.

 Her fur bristled as she was suddenly on all four paws.
 The den around her was damp from the morning showers, and she shivered.
 She knew she had heard something, and that someone was coming.
 It could be anything from a mouse passing by to her darkest nightmares coming alive.
-The humans could be coming, she brooded.
+The Humans could be coming, she brooded silently.
 One moment under their gaze would send her crumbling into a pile of ash, dead and gone forever.
 The legend was true – she had seen it happen to others.

 Carefully, she set her paw down to test the ground beneath her.
 It was the slightest bit wet, but firm enough to walk on easily.
 But the haze outside was a whole other story.